Jean Kahwaji: Career

 Kahwaji joined the Lebanese army in 1973.
 He trained abroad, especially in the United States and Italy.
 He also underwent anti-terrorism training in Germany in 2006, as well as in Italy.
-He headed the army's 12th Infantry Brigade since 2002..
+He headed the army's 12th Infantry Brigade since 2002.
 He also went to the Swedish military school in Boden Garrison in Sweden for terrain warfare during the 1990s.

-On 30 August 2008, the Lebanese government appointed Brigadier-General Jean Kahwaji to be chief of the Lebanese Armed Forces, replacing Michel Suleiman, who became President of Lebanon in May 2008.
-He is the 13th chief officer in all of the army's 63-year history.
+On 30 August 2008, the Lebanese government appointed Brigadier-General Kahwaji to be chief of the Lebanese Armed Forces, replacing Michel Suleiman, who became President of Lebanon in May 2008.
+He was the 13th chief officer in the army's history.

 Corruption charges

 Kahwaji has been charged several times with corruption and illicit enrichment.
 As an army official, Kahwaji is suspected of using his influence to accrue vast fortunes, and accepting bribes.
-On December 2020, a lebanese judge has filed corruption charges against him and other high-ranked officials.
+In December 2020, a Lebanese judge has filed corruption charges against him and other high-ranked officials.

 Murder enquiry

-On 24th January 2023, Judge Tarek Bitar charged Kahwaji and the former Prime Minister - Hassan Diab - with 'Homicide with intent' under the probe into the Beirut explosion in 2020.
+On 24 January 2023, Judge Tarek Bitar charged Kahwaji and the former Prime Minister, Hassan Diab, with 'Homicide with intent' under the probe into the Beirut explosion in 2020.
 Judge Bitar also charged Prosecutor General Ghassan Oweidat - the head of Lebanon's domestic intelligence agency Major General Abbas Ibrahim and other current and former security and judicial officials.